LukasKmitas/AI_Games/Lab 6/README.md

 4 - This is to see the Path from Start Tile to End (Goal) Tile

 EXTRA - Agent (NPC) that follows the path from Start Tile to the End tile (Goal)

+NOTE:
+	Depending on what computer you use the text or window screen can change sizes, You can change these in:
+	Global.h - to change the size of screen it NEEDS to devide by 50 to fit.
+	Grid.cpp - Line 166 to change the text size.